mor1/g54ccs-labs/05-guestbook.md

 __Ex.3__.
 Enable users to vote for entries with which they agree/disagree.

 __Ex.4__.
-Enable users to discuss and comment on entries, and on comments, in a simple 'threaded' interface.
+Enable users to discuss and comment on entries and comments in a simple 'threaded' interface.